bazel-contrib/rules_nodejs/docs/esbuild.md

 <h4 id="esbuild-format">format</h4>

 (*String*): The output format of the bundle, defaults to iife when platform is browser and cjs when platform is node.
-If performing code splitting, defaults to esm.
+If performing code splitting or multiple entry_points are specified, defaults to esm.

 See https://esbuild.github.io/api/#format for more details